linnstrand/my-react-notes/React.md

 - createRoot: replaces render in React 18.
 - hydrateRoot: replaces hydrate in React 18.

-## React built in omponents
+## React built in components

 ### \<Profiler>

-Lets you messure rendering performance of a React Tree.
+Lets you measure rendering performance of a React Tree.

 ### \<StrictMode>

 - Helps with finding common bugs during development.
-- Re-render an extra time to find bugs caused by inpure rendering.
+- Re-render an extra time to find bugs caused by unpure rendering.
 - Causes Effects to run twice, finding bugs caused by missing Effect cleanup.

 ### \<Suspense>

 Documentation does not make much sense at November 2023.
-Refers to Next.js thatrefers back to React.
+Refers to Next.js Thereafter back to React.

 - Only Suspense-enabled data sources will activate the Suspense component.